set-soft/seconohe/README.md

 - If blue is 0 you can just use `0.67,0.5`

-### Apply Mask
+### Foreground estimation

-The `affce.py` file implements the [Approximate Fast Foreground Colour Estimation](https://github.com/Photoroom/fast-foreground-estimation) algorithm to apply a mask to an image.
+When using background removal models we get a mask that can help to separate the foreground from the background.
+The problem is that when we change th background we get part of the old background at the edges.
+This problem is well explained in the [Fast Multi-Level Foreground Estimation](https://arxiv.org/abs/2006.14970) paper.

+In order to replace the background we need to estimate the actual foreground.
+We implement two algorithms:

+1. Fast Multi-Level Foreground Estimation: from [PyMatting](https://github.com/pymatting/pymatting).
+Is very good, but somehow slow.
+   The authors uses [Numba](https://numba.pydata.org/) to accelerate it.
+This is an excellent solution.
+SeCoNoHe also adds a PyTorch approximation to the algorithm.
+So you don't even need Numba installed.
+   A wrapper is provided to select the best available backend.
+   See `seconohe.foreground_estimation.fmlfe`
+2. [Approximate Fast Foreground Colour Estimation](https://github.com/Photoroom/fast-foreground-estimation).
+A really fast method.
+   The original code uses OpenCV, here we have a full PyTorch implementation.
+See `seconohe.foreground_estimation.affce`

-The `appy_mask.py` provides a wrapper to implement a node that uses AFFCE.
+The `appy_mask.py` provides a wrapper to AFFCE to implement a node.
+It can add a solid-color background or just created a refined alpha channel.

 ## &#x0001F680; Examples of Nodes Using SeCoNoHe